 - Heart Word Practice Center

 This is an activity I created that could be done whole group or in a center.
 Print off and laminate a few of these for a center, or give students a copy and place it in a sheet protector so they can use it with a dry erase marker.
 Using their heart word flashcards, the students can complete this task on their own or with a partner.
-Download the template for free in my freebies library by signing up to my email list.
+Download the template in my SOR guide by signing up for my email list below.

 - Other ‘sight word’ activities